-At The Mount Sinai Hospital's Department of Dentistry, our dentists provide comprehensive care to meet each patient's oral health needs.
-Treatments cover the full spectrum of dental needs for adults, children, and special needs patients.
-Our expertise encompass all phases of general dentistry, such as restorative, cosmetic, endodontic, periodontic, fixed and removable prosthetic, and implant services, as well as treatment for temporomandibular joint (TMJ) dysfunction disorders.
+Our expertise encompass all phases of general dentistry, such as restorative and cosmetic, fixed and removable prosthetic, and implant restorative services, as well as treatment for temporomandibular joint (TMJ) dysfunction disorders.

 About Dentistry at Mount Sinai